bit2swaz/weather-app/README.md

 Your site will be live at `https://your-site-name.netlify.app`

-### Option 2: GitHub Pages (Not recommended for production)
+### Option 2: GitHub Pages

-While GitHub Pages is simpler to set up, it's not recommended for production use as it doesn't support server-side environment variables or API proxying.
+While GitHub Pages is simpler, it requires the API key to be in the frontend code, which is not recommended for production use.
+If you still want to use GitHub Pages:

+1. Fork this repository
+2. Go to repository Settings > Pages
+3. Enable GitHub Pages from the main branch
+4. Your site will be live at `https://[username].github.io/weather-app`

+Note: Using GitHub Pages exposes your API key.
+Consider using Netlify for better security.

 ## Local Development